AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 >
 >The use of personalization fields is presented in [About personalization](../../delivery/using/about-personalization.md).

-You can insert emoticons in the subject of your email.
-To do so, click the emoticon pop-up.
+You can also insert emoticons to your subject line with a copy/paste.

 ## Message content {#message-content}